Topaz1618/CycleganSA/README.md

   - [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)

+## Publication

+My paper has been published by IEEE.
+You can access it [here](https://ieeexplore.ieee.org/document/10361163).

 # Todo
 - [ ] Add "How To Run?" to readme
 - [ ] Extract CycleGAN code, remove pix2pix